CMDM-Lab/CASE_DA/README.md

 # CASE_DA
-Codes and data for the journal article "Quantum-Inspired Approach to Natural Product Structure Elucidation"
+This repository contains the example codes and data for the journal article "Quantum-Inspired Approach to Natural Product Structure Elucidation".
 CASE: Computer-Assisted Structure Elucidation, DA: Digital Annealer

 # example.py